GaglianoTaliun-Lab/kidney-neurodegen/README.md

 2. "Global_Genetic_Correlation_LDSC.sh" goes through all the different combinations using the new formatted GWAS summary statistics (/processed_sumstats directory) and perform munge_sumstats.py and ldsc.py and saves the results (/ldsc_results/ldscore_regression directory)

-3. All the combination of phenotype's heritability is also found and saved (/ldsc_results/heritability) using "run_heritability.sh".
+3. All combinations of phenotype heritabilities is also found and saved (/ldsc_results/heritability) using "run_heritability.sh".

 LDSC result analysis